Childbirth Educators Course

 Who should attend?

-Birth practitioners interested in pursuing their International Certification for childbirth classes with ICEA.
-Particularly, Midwives, Nurses, Physiotherapists or Doulas.
+This course is open to birth workers interested in pursuing their International Certification for childbirth classes with ICEA.
+We invite Doulas, Midwives, Nurses, Physiotherapists as well as anyone involved in maternity care to join us.

-The workshop will be presented online via zoom over an 8 week period.
+The workshop will be presented over an 8 week period with weekly live Zoom sessions.

 Course Fee